carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 {: .discussion}

 ## Data
-  - The data we are going to use are part of an environemtal study in perturbation of microbial mats led by Valerie de Anda from the group of [Valeria souza](https://es.wikipedia.org/wiki/Valeria_Souza_Saldivar).
+  - The data we are going to use are part of an [environmental study in perturbation of microbial mats](https://www.frontiersin.org/articles/10.3389/fmicb.2018.02606/full) led by Valerie de Anda from the group of [Valeria souza](https://es.wikipedia.org/wiki/Valeria_Souza_Saldivar).

    -The suty traces the responses to anthropogenic perturbation caused by water depletion in microbial mats